Why We Give

 Be a Part Of Something Good.

-As the idea of Smart Cow Yogurt Bar began swirling in our heads, we knew one thing was certain: we would dedicate our new business to helping local schools.
+As the idea of Smart Cow Yogurt Bar began swirling in our heads, we knew one thing was certain: we would dedicate our business to helping local schools.
 Statistics on the state of education in this country are unsettling.
 Budgets are being cut, and schools are forced to eliminate programs, teachers and staff.
 Who really pays?
 The kids.

 Improving education is a big undertaking.
 Fortunately, eating great-tasting frozen yogurt isn’t.
 It’s easy to join our cause.
 Come soon, come often.